ArendPeter/GameMakerGuide/docs/15_Platformer_Polish/2_DestructibleTerrain.md

 # Destructable Terrain

-Next we'll add destructable terrain.
+Next we'll add destructible terrain.
 This is a fairly simple trick, but it's definitely worth applying, as it's yet another detail that makes your world feel more real

 ## Burnable Grass